litterbox-sf-wdi-18/mockups/readme.md

 ###Goal

-Choose one of the three options that are sorted by difficulty
+Choose one of the three options, they are sorted by difficulty

 **Brooklyn** — Store landing page